Bright Tomorrows Immigration Services

 Before the Hearing

-You will receive a Notice to Appear with the date, time, and location of your hearing.
+You will receive a Notice to Appear from the IRB with the date, time, and location of your hearing.
 Review all your documents and evidence carefully.
 If you have a representative, meet with them to review your case.
+Confirm your interpreter and their language or dialect.

 2

-Arrive at least 30 minutes early.
+Arrive at least 30 minutes early at the IRB office.
 You will need to pass through security and find your hearing room.
 Bring all original documents, identification, and any evidence you plan to present.
+Hearings may be conducted in person or by videoconference.

 3

-The member (decision-maker) will introduce themselves and explain the procedure.
+The IRB member (decision-maker) will introduce themselves, identify everyone present, and explain the procedure.
 You will be placed under oath or affirmation to tell the truth.
-The member and/or your counsel will ask you questions about your case.
+The interpreter will also be sworn in.

 4